adrianlshaw/adrianlshaw.github.com/_posts/2019-7-26-On-Supply-Chain-Security.md

 seem to provide a full solution, due to heterogeneous deployment models.
 The most promising one seems to be [SDO](https://www.intel.co.uk/content/www/uk/en/internet-of-things/secure-device-onboard.html).

-So, some relevant questions to ask:
+So, imagine you're a manufacturer.
+Some relevant questions to ask:

 * What do you need to protect from who and at which stage of the supply chain?
 * Who do you trust and what do you trust them not to do?